 To build trust by operating responsibly and sustainably, and addressing issues that are material to our communities.
-To provide training opportunities and support to local people currently not in education, training or employment.
+To provide training opportunities, careers and support to local people, particularly those not in education, training or employment.

 We operate many local employment programmes to recruit and develop local people to work in our sites.
 We partner with local charities and organisations to raise awareness and funds to help local causes.